 - Fallout: Equestria: Project Horizons: Chapter 11: Blackjack after being hauled out of a slaver camp half dead and emotionality worn out from making a Sadistic Choice passes out in a mine-cart...
 Only to wake up in a room next to a strange stallion named Prist who then explains that she was found unconscious and alone in the rain, a week prior, she has no idea how she got miles away from the slaver camp or what happened to her friends along the way.

 - The first chapter of Composure starts out like this when Princess Celestia wakes up in a hospital bed injured, unable to perform magic, and amnesic.
 Her last memory is of Princess Luna in her room...

-- This is the modus operandi for the "Jigsaw Killer" in Saw: nearly every victim wakes up in a room, and the punishemnt for failure (when it's not immediate and messy death, is usually turning it into a Sealed Room in the Middle of Nowhere.
+- This is the modus operandi for the "Jigsaw Killer" in Saw: nearly every victim wakes up in a room, and the punishment for failure (when it's not immediate and messy death) is usually turning it into a Sealed Room in the Middle of Nowhere.

 - Pandorum... in a hypersleep capsule.

-- In Cube, its sequel, and its prequel, all the victims of the cube wake up in a cube-shaped room with no memory of how they got there.
+- In Cube, its sequel Cube 2: Hypercube, and its prequel Cube Zero, all the victims of the cube wake up in a cube-shaped room with no memory of how they got there.

 - The teleplay The Cube (unrelated to the above series) where a man awakes in a solid white room with people coming in and out doing various wacky things, but he cannot get anyone to tell him where he is or why he's there, he's only told that somewhere on the wall is a hidden door made just for him.

-- In the 2006 film Unknown, the entire cast wakes up with amnesia and locked in a warehouse.
+- In Unknown (2006), the entire cast wakes up with amnesia and locked in a warehouse.

 - Occurs in both The Hangover and its sequel.